GabayMalvar/gabay-malvar-2023/README.md

-# Getting Started with Create React App
+# Getting Started with Gabay-Malvar 2023

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Run this to install application's dependencies.

 ### `npm start`